 “The Index helps organizations aim a spotlight on important operational components including recruiting strategies, scheduling ﬂexibility, and support networks speciﬁc to veterans’ needs.
 Something as basic as identifying other veterans on staff who can serve as contacts for vets just joining an organization can vastly improve the quality of the veteran experience,” notes Griﬃn, now an associate professor at Maryland University.

 The NPEEVI also makes it easier for nonproﬁts to track program outcomes and compare the results to those of their civilian programs.
-For more information, contact Patty Holland at 603.543.1700, ext.
-1112 or at firstname.lastname@example.org.
+For more information, contact SCA Recruiting at 603.543.1700 or at email@example.com.

 About the Student Conservation Association